+Developing a strategy for

+Positive Impact

-- Developing a strategy for achieving No Net Loss and Net Positive Impact - Implementing the learnings from the TNFD - Improved transparency through enhanced public reporting on nature-related risk management and opportunity
+Improved transparency through enhanced public reporting on nature-related risk management and opportunity

 This year, we have aligned our biodiversity initiatives with the requirements of the Taskforce on Nature-related Financial Disclosures (TNFD) framework, which helped us enhance our biodiversity disclosures.
 For additional information on our biodiversity approach, initiatives undertaken and key results, kindly refer to our website.